nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

   - Play against the computer and save results (win, loss, draw) along with the date.
   - Calculate the average win percentage based on all past games.
   - View a list of previous games, including the player’s choice, the computer’s choice, the result, and the date.
-- CRUD is not necessary for this part, but a list of results (R) is available.

 #### Techniques and Design:
 - **Design Patterns**: